 Cliché, yes, but know before you go.
 Even in public areas that dogs are allowed, there are rules — and in many cases, laws — to follow.
 Look them up, it only takes a few minutes.
 For instance, if you’re thinking about visiting a United States National Park, here are the ones that welcome dogs and where they’re allowed.

 Dog friendly beaches, campsites and hiking trails are just a Google away.

 Make sure your pet has enough to eat

 Nom Nom meals are perfectly portioned, so they’re super easy to take with you.
 No scooping or measuring required.
 Just remember to keep it cool.
 (HINT: if you have a recent Nom Nom shipping box with insulation, just add ice packs and you’re good to go.)

 Bring your Nom Nom:

-- We can send multiple weeks of fresh food and pause your account while you’re away — just let us know two weeks ahead of time on your account page
+- We can send multiple weeks of fresh food and reschedule your next order for your return — just let us know two weeks ahead of time on your account page

 - Wrap frozen meal packs along with ice or ice packs during travel to ensure your pet’s meals are kept at or below 40°F and treat them like you would your own food